Meat Counter Rock Climbing

 Two approaches exist.
 The first one, which I recommend, hikes up the main trail from the Chopping Block entrance, skirting in between Wrinkled Rock on the right and Chopping Block on the left.
 Once past Chopping Block, take a left and look for a gigantic chockstone crammed between two larger formations.
 The formation on the right side of the chockstone is Meat Counter (the left side is Cleaver).
 Many routes are found by climbing up under the chockstone, and some others are on the back side by continuing further on the trail.

-Mountain Project's determination of some of the classic, most popular, highest rated routes for Meat Counter:
+Mountain Project's determination of the classic, most popular, highest rated climbing routes for Meat Counter:

 Featured Route For Meat Counter